wagdav/thewagner.net/content/2021-12-25-Advent-of-Code.markdown

   [ClojueDocs](https://clojuredocs.org) improves this and I used it all the time.

-* _Reglar expressions_: Last year I spent a lot of time of writing parsers for the input files.
+* _Regular expressions_: Last year I spent a lot of time of writing parsers for the input files.
 This year I used regular expressions almost exclusively and the parsing code is rarely longer than a few lines.
 Clojure's literal regular expressions syntax and the function `re-seq`, which returns a